7 top tips for low-light photography

 5. Lighting effects

 Long exposures are ideal for turning night-time traffic into light trails, transforming ordinary scenes into mesmerising creative images.
-Taken on a Canon EOS R6 with a Canon RF 15-35mm F2.8L IS USM lens at 61 sec, f/16 and ISO400. © Lorenz Holder
+Taken on a Canon EOS R6 Mark II with a Canon RF 28-70mm F2.8 IS STM lens at 13.2 sec, f/14 and ISO 100.

 You can add dynamism to night shots by creating light trails, using anything from the tail lights of moving vehicles to neon-lit fairground attractions.
 You need a long exposure if you want to get the movement of light through your photograph, meaning shutter speeds of a few seconds or more with the camera on a tripod or secure surface.
 Experiment with different timed exposures.
 Use the camera's self-timer or remote capture feature to ensure you don't shake the camera when pressing the shutter.
-Many Canon cameras are equipped with Wi-Fi, enabling you to change settings and trigger the shutter from your smartphone using the Canon Camera Connect app.
+All Canon EOS R System cameras are equipped with Wi-Fi, enabling you to change settings and trigger the shutter from your smartphone using the Canon Camera Connect app.

 6. Try burst mode